alphagov/paas-team-manual/source/support/support_manual.html.md

 You can access our [support ticketing tool ZenDesk here](https://govuk.zendesk.com/agent/dashboard)

-If you don’t have an account ask Urmi to add you.
+If you don’t have an account ask the PaaS delivery manager to add you.
 You can adjust your notifications yourself.

 ### Tips and good practice